-Special damages are straightforward and easy to calculate because they have a dollar value attached.
-General damages are not as clearly defined but no less critical to being fairly compensated.
-A personal injury attorney can accurately and thoroughly evaluate your case based on the details of your injury and find its potential worth.
+Calculating the value of special damages is straightforward because they have a dollar value attached.
+General damages are not as clearly defined and are hard to evaluate.
+A personal injury attorney can accurately and fully assess your case based on the details of your injuries and find its potential worth.

-Illinois follows a comparative fault rule in personal injury cases.
-This means that the injured person could share some liability for their own injury.
+Illinois follows a comparative fault rule in personal injury cases, which means that the injured person could share some liability for their injury depending on what happened.
 This affects the amount of compensation received by the injured person in their lawsuit.
-Comparative fault is sometimes also used by insurance companies when determining the amount of money, a person should receive in a settlement.
+Comparative fault is sometimes also used by insurance companies when determining the amount of money a person should receive in a settlement.

-Therefore, because the plaintiff shares 20 percent of the liability, the amount of money they receive in a settlement or award will be reduced by 20 percent.
-Illinois law allows accident victims to pursue a personal injury lawsuit only when they share less than 50 percent of the liability.
+Because of this, whatever amount of money Carolyn receives in a settlement or award will be reduced by 20 percent.
+Illinois law does not permit accident victims who bear more than 50 percent of the liability for their injuries to pursue a personal injury lawsuit.

-There is only a certain amount of time allowed by Illinois law to file a personal injury claim.
-This is called the statute of limitations, and the courts strictly observe it.
-Failure to meet this deadline will usually result in the case being thrown out and a chance at compensation lost.
+The amount of time allowed to file a personal injury claim is known as the statute of limitations.
+A claim only needs to be filed within the statute of limitations, not fully resolved, but failure to meet this deadline will usually result in the case being thrown out and a chance at compensation lost.

-Illinois grants two years from the date of the injury to file a personal injury claim in general.
+Illinois grants two years from the date of the injury to file a personal injury claim.
 In cases where the harm was not discovered immediately, the statute of limitations begins upon the date of discovery of the injury.
 Claims against an Illinois city, county or state government agency must be filed within one year of the injury.

 How a Personal Injury Attorney Can Help

-The best part is that most personal injury attorneys, including those at Briskman, Briskman & Greenberg, work on a contingency fee basis.
-This means that you will pay us only when we secure your settlement or award.
-There are no upfront fees, and if we do not win, you pay nothing at all.
-This lets you hire an attorney who can potentially increase your compensation with no financial risk at all.
+The attorneys at Briskman, Briskman & Greenberg work on a contingency fee basis.
+You will pay us only when we secure your settlement or award, and we can begin working on your case with no upfront costs.
+If we do not win your case, you pay nothing at all.

 The Briskman Guarantee

-At Briskman, Briskman & Greenberg, we know you have a choice when it comes to selecting a personal injury or workers’ compensation attorney.
+At Briskman, Briskman & Greenberg, we know you have a choice when selecting a personal injury or workers’ compensation attorney.
 That is why we have created the Briskman guarantee, which is a six-part promise that we make to each of our clients:

 The Briskman guarantee represents our firm’s commitment to our clients and their families.
 Other firms may claim to put their clients first, but our client testimonials and track record of success speak for themselves.